mp-se/kegmon/src_docs/source/hardware.rst

 2k and 5k for that.

 It's possible to use the NAU7802 boards to replace the HX711 ADC.
-Two scales is only supported on the ESP32 platform since it requires two i2c instances.
+Two scales is only supported on the ESP32 platform since it requires two i2c bus instances.
 The wiring is different if you choose this option.

 * 2 x NAU7802 boards (require the ESP32S2 for two scales)